 Supreme Court refuses to take up plea challenging Waqf Act

-BJP leader had said that the law, which allows Muslims to govern certain properties, violated the right to equality.
+The BJP leader had said that the law, which allows Muslims to govern certain properties, violated the right to equality.

 The Supreme Court on Wednesday refused to consider a petition filed by Bharatiya Janata Party leader Ashwini Kumar Upadhyay challenging the Waqf Act, 1995, Live Law reported.